 Tipping is often a source of confusion on Disney cruises.
 Does gratuity come with the fare?
 If not, when should you tip, and how much?
 How does tipping work on a Disney Cruise?
 Here are the answers you need to know.

-Note: Disney updated its standard gratuity amounts in July 2022.
+Note: Disney updated its recommended gratuity amounts in January 2025.
 This article has been updated to reflect the new amounts.

 Is Tipping Included in the Cost of a Disney Cruise?

 The cost of a Disney cruise covers your stateroom, activities, and dining experiences (except for specialty dining).
-But there’s one thing that’s not included in the base price of a Disney cruise: gratuities.
-Even though gratuities are technically optional, it is customary to tip certain crew members, and Disney expects you to do it.
+But gratuities (tips) are not included in the base price of your cruise.

-Which Crew Members Are Covered by Automatic Gratuities?
+Which Crew Members Are Covered by Recommended Gratuities?

 Server

-Your designated dining room server is responsible for taking care of the table service during dinner at the rotational dining restaurants.
+$5.25 per passenger, per night goes to your dining room Server.
+They're the Crew Member responsible for taking care of table service during dinner at the rotational dining restaurants.

 Assistant Server

-This person assists your dining room server with the drinks, food, and cleanup.
+$4.25 per passenger, per night goes to your dining room Assistant Server.
+They assist your primary server with drinks, food, and cleanup.

 Dining Room Head Server